In the News: Stories About Our Work

 📸 Photo credit: Columbus Business First

-Columbus Business First profiled the launch of the Columbus Redevelopment Corporation, highlighting Executive Director Sarah Higgins and CRC’s mission to expand equitable, community-centered affordable housing development across Columbus.
+Columbus Business First profiled the launch of the Columbus Redevelopment Corporation, highlighting Executive Director Sarah Arellano Higgins and CRC’s mission to expand equitable, community-centered affordable housing development across Columbus.
 The story covers CRC’s early redevelopment focus in Linden, its role in supporting tax credit and compliance-focused projects, and how the organization plans to fill critical gaps in the region’s affordable housing pipeline.

 10/28/2025